top of page

 2018 took a slight detour.
 I found myself in the USA for the first time in 14 years so I wrote about New York and Las Vegas from a tourist point of view.
 I continued to review in theatres and did several amazing gigs for Gig Junkies including Billy Idol and Heaven 17.
 2019 celebrated my 10-year anniversary of blogging and reviewing.
 I had built a regular base of readers to my site and continued to get lovely feedback from many famous faces One of my 2019 highlights was Nile Rogers at Meltdown festival.
 I also curated part an art exhibition at Ripley Arts Centre in Bromley for artist Sara Captain and I caught up with Lee Mead about Holby.

 At the start of 2020, I had already reviewed some incredible shows, but then Covid 19 hit us and suddenly all theatres and venues went dark.
 No gig reviews.
 No theatre reviews.
-I decided to write a blog 'Corona Virus Diary'.
+I decided to write a blog.
 I talked honestly about my thoughts and feelings.
 I gave a talk on ‘Bowie and blogging’ to an online audience and I was featured in a music video.
 All whilst in lockdown.

-2021 I was back out there reviewing.
+2021 I was back out there reviewing, albeit carefully.
 I saw The Human League and New Order and was back reviewing at my regular theatres.
 I continued my online blog which talks about my personal life as well as my views on the world.

 2022 felt like old normal.
-I was back doing theatre shows and got to see some amazing shows.
-I got to see Les Mis twice more.
-I got to see fabulous shows I had not seen before including The Cher Show, Fisherman’s Friends, Waitresses and The Shawshank Redemption.
-I saw talks by Tim Peake, Baker and Harris, and saw some smaller gigs including Glenn Tilbrook from Squeeze.
-I thoroughly enjoyed interviewing Rob Rinder and Lesley Joseph and loved a proper panto season once more.
+I was back doing theatre shows and got to see some amazing shows and I thoroughly enjoyed interviewing Rob Rinder and Lesley Joseph and loved a proper panto season once more.

-2023 has been a blast so far.
-So many fabulous shows.
+2023 was a blast, reviewing so many fabulous shows.
 I added a new What's On page to my website to accommodate them all.
 42nd Street, Heathers and Charlie and the Chocolate Factory were a first time see and what a joy they were.
 I also finally got to see Abba Voyage and of course reviewed it.

 2015: